Please call 413-269-4466 if your student will be absent.

-Most of you are aware of the current flu vaccine shortage.
-But with a few simple precautions, you can still protect yourself from colds and flu.
+With a few simple precautions, you can still protect yourself from colds and flu.
 The single most important thing you can do to keep from getting sick is to wash your hands.

 Germs are everywhere, in the air you breathe, on the food you eat, and on everything you touch.
-One of the most common ways of catching cold is by rubbing your nose, eyes or mouth after your hands have been contaminated with the cold virus.
+One of the most common ways of catching cold is by rubbing your nose, eyes or mouth after your hands have been contaminated with viruses.
 You can also spread germs directly to others or onto surfaces that other people touch.
 Before you know it, everybody around you is sick.

 Washing your hands is the best way to stop germs from spreading.
 It’s important to wash your hands often, especially before eating or touching food, after using the bathroom, after blowing your nose or coughing, after touching any pets, and after being around someone who is sick.